 6 - Loch Ainort

-Loch Ainort is not identified as an Isle os Skye attraction.
-Yet, this was one of my favorite locations in the island.
+Loch Ainort is not identified as an Isle of Skye attraction.
+Yet, this was one of my favorite locations on the island.
 Have a look at the many pictures on my Loch Ainort article.
 The surrounding Red Cuillin mountains are beautiful.
 And you will not miss it as you have to take that road to get to Portree.

 7 - The town of Portree (Isle of Skye Tourist Map #6)

-Portree is the main town in the isle of Skye.
+Portree is the main town on the Isle of Skye.
 It is famous for its enclosed bay and its colorful houses.
 It is quite central, so a good place to base yourself while you are there.

 Wildlife Cruises leave from Portree as well as organized tours on the island.